wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    pose
       The collection of position and rotation information that describes how a rigid body is oriented in space, relative to some fixed reference point.

+   pose estimation
+      The process of estimating the robot's pose, commonly with :term:`odometry` and/or :term:`AprilTags`.
+Also known as *on-field localization*.

    PWM
       Pulse-width modulation - a method of controlling the average power or amplitude delivered by an electrical signal.
 Used in FRC to control the output of motors not using the :term:`CAN` bus.